yanniey/yanniey/README.md

 ### Hi there, I'm [Anyi Guo](https://guoanyi.com)  👋

-I'm a senior product analyst at Onfido in London.
+I'm a senior product analyst at Onfido.
 Apart from that I am a passionate data scientist in running statistical tests, building machine learning and deep learning models.
 I recently received a Distintion for my Master of Data Science degree from Birkbeck, University of London where I deployed a deep learning model from POC to Production in AWS.

 😄 **I'm currently working on**:
   * Solving Computer Vision problems with machine learning and deep learning (OpenCV, scikit-learn, Tensorflow)